Cleanse Oily Facial Skin with Baking Soda and Coconut Oil

 - Rub gently into your skin.
 If you scrub hard, your skin will hate you and over-produce more oils almost immediately.
 Baking soda is a natural, soft abrasive ingredient that will gently exfoliate your skin while absorbing excess oil and absorbing odors and contaminants hidden in the skin.

-- Do this NO MORE than 3 times per week, with a free day in between.
+- Do this no more than three times per week, with a free day in between.
 If you wish to use your normal face wash in between those days, that is fine, but I don't recommend it.
 Your face could use the time to rest and figure out what it wants.